Turkish Citizenship by Investment

 - Provider

-- Turkish Directorate General of Migration Management (DGMM) + General Directorate of Land Registry and Cadastre (TKGM) for property appraisal
+- Turkish Directorate General of Migration Management (DGMM) + General Directorate of Land Registry and Cadastre (TKGM) for mandatory property appraisal

 - Depth Level